decretist/Dissertation/Chapter4/chapter4.md

-recension, applying the variants recorded in Winroth's appendix as a set of transformations to the text of Friedberg's edition to generate a stand-in or proxy for the text of the first recension is a workable approach.[^19] This method is well-theorized in a Digital Humanities context as an example of "deformance."
-The term, proposed by Lisa Samuels and Jerome McGann in "Deformance and Interpretation" (1999), conflates the words "deformation" and "performance," and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext."[@samuels_deformance_1999] The paratext is different from the original text, but is defined by the deformances to the original text through which it is generated.
+recension, applying the variants recorded in Winroth's appendix as a set of transformations to the text of Friedberg's edition to generate a stand-in or proxy for the text of the first recension is a workable approach.[^19] This method is well-theorized in Digital Humanities as "deformance."
+The term, proposed by Lisa Samuels and Jerome McGann in "Deformance and Interpretation" (1999), conflates the words "deformation" and "performance" and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext."[@samuels_deformance_1999] The paratext is different from the original text but is defined by the deformances to the original text through which it is generated.
 The classic example of deformance in a literary context is reversing the order of lines in a poem.
-The paratext can be analyzed for otherwise unavailable insights into the original text.
+The paratext produced in this way can then be analyzed for insights into features of the original text that are otherwise undetectable.

 The method for producing the text samples used in this project involves multiple stages of deformance.
 Starting with Friedberg's